mapbox/mapbox-maps-ios/Sources/MapboxMaps/Documentation.docc/Migrate to v11.md

 To clear the temporary map data, use the ``MapboxMap/clearData(completion:)`` method.

 As part of this change `ResourceOptions` and `ResourceOptionsManager` have been removed.
+The TileStore also no longer accepts access token as part of its options.

 ### 2.4 New 3D Lighting API